miniSpinning in Harmony with Your WooLee Winder

 You definitely don’t want it to look like this!
 Yuck!
 Note the fuzz wrapped around the travel screw at the left end near the small gear, and beside the traveler toward the other end.

 Erratic takeup is usually caused by sticky/dirty areas on the travel screw or a buildup of fuzz at one end of the travel screw inside the flyer arm where you can’t see it.

-To compensate for the lack of takeup at the sticky spots, you must increase the brake tension to overcome the friction, but when your WW gets past the sticky spot it will pull like crazy because of excessive brake tension.
+To compensate for the lack of takeup at the sticky spots, you must increase the brake tension to overcome the friction.
+When your WW gets past the sticky spot, it will pull like crazy because of the excessive brake tension.
 Cleaning and lubricating your WW will improve things dramatically.

 If your WW is really dirty, it will require considerable brake tension to overcome the friction from dirt, fuzz, congealed oil, and so on.
-You will eventually find you have to increase the brake tension to the point that it trips your miniSpinner's overload protection (so you don't burn out the motor) and your miniSpinner will stop to let you know something's not right.
-That's when we get The Phone Call.
+You will eventually find you have to increase the brake tension to the point that it trips your miniSpinner’s overload protection (so you don’t burn out the motor).
+That’s when we get The Phone Call.

 Cleaning and Lubrication